 The rooms themselves are splendid, decorated with terracotta floors, sumptuous furniture, and painted ceilings.
 It's a rare chance to see art in an ancient quadreria, a gathering of paintings hung on multiple levels of walls as part of a lavish private residence.
 The Galleria Doria Pamphilj and Palazzo Barberini are other wonderful examples of this type of intimate museum experience in Rome.

-Masterpieces of the Galleria Spada in Palazzo Spada
+Highlights and Masterpieces of the Galleria Spada in Palazzo Spada

 The Galleria Spada is for the discerning connoisseur of Renaissance and Baroque art.
 I'll give you a tour of the small museum.
 Some of the best, must see paintings include: